dr-jts/crunchyblog/pg-svg/index.md

   FROM us_state)
 ```
 ### High Points of US states
-Data for the high point in each state is provided as an inline table of values:
+Data for the highest point in each state is provided as an inline table of values:
 ```
 ,high_pt(name, state, hgt_m, hgt_ft, lon, lat) AS (VALUES
  ('Denali',              'AK', 6198, 20320,  -151.007222,63.069444)